ardakdemir/pyJNERDEP/README.md

 The entry point for the project is the jointtrainer.py which controls both training, prediction and evaluation steps through the arguments.

+## Datasets and Trained Models

+In order to train your own models using the same datasets or replicate the results, we share the trained models reported on the paper together with the datasets using external links.
+Below are the required documents for training new models and replicating the results:

+- .pkh files containing the saved model parameters [link](https://drive.google.com/drive/folders/1I2YSW6Vzw6CrIgJlKfIm3uFod1ETd7SR?usp=sharing)
+- *_config.json files for models that use different parameter combinations than default (NER_only model with lstm size 229) [link](https://drive.google.com/drive/folders/1I2YSW6Vzw6CrIgJlKfIm3uFod1ETd7SR?usp=sharing)
+- training and test files are under the 'ner_datasets' and 'dep_dataseets' folders of the link(training files are required to get the vocabularies for each task and pos tags) [link](https://drive.google.com/drive/folders/1ugT4tk8FlxxOQdjp4m9pXc_6_Xhdlo2-?usp=sharing)

+We provide all these files using external links.

 ## Setup

 To ease the work required to for doing the setup, we provide a docker file that contains all the setting for running the source code.
 The docker image is available under : https://hub.docker.com/r/aakdemir/pytorch-cuda/tags with the version 0.1.